LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 ### Next steps

 Congratulations!
-You are now ready to customize and implement features in LiveEngage.
+You are now ready to customize and implement features in Conversational Cloud.

 - **Integrate Conversational Cloud with iOS and Android apps** to create and manage digital engagements.
 Additionally, customers can communicate with the brand's agents through their channel of choice.
 For more information, refer to the Mobile Messaging SDK for [Android](mobile-app-messaging-sdk-for-android-overview.html) or [iOS](mobile-app-messaging-sdk-for-ios-overview.html).

 - **Enable consumer monitoring and engagement flows** to gather reporting data about the consumer, engagements, and campaigns.
 By combining monitoring capabilities with our Campaigns feature, you can display tailored engagements to the right consumer at the right time.
 For more information, refer to the [Monitoring API](monitoring-api-overview.html).

-- **Integrate a messaging bot into LiveEngage** to send/receive text messages, send structured content, transfer the conversation to other skills, change Time To Response, and close a conversation.
+- **Integrate a messaging bot into Conversational Cloud** to send/receive text messages, send structured content, transfer the conversation to other skills, change Time To Response, and close a conversation.
 You use the [Agent Messaging SDK](messaging-agent-sdk-overview.html) to connect a bot, but your account must be enabled to support bot users.
 To check the enabled features for your account, contact your account team or LivePerson Support.

-- **Manage users in LiveEngage** to update user lists that may need updating on a regular basis.
+- **Manage users in Conversational Cloud** to update user lists that may need updating on a regular basis.
 You use the [Users API](users-api-overview.html) to make updates such as profile pictures, login names, passwords, or user assignments.
-You can also synchronize any HR or staffing system with LiveEngage.
+You can also synchronize any HR or staffing system with Conversational Cloud.

 - **Implement a retry policy**.
 We recommend that you add a mechanism to your API call to increase reliability and stability.
 Each component in a network can return an error, which can cause your application to fail.
 If an error returns, the mechanism makes sure that your application attempts to retrieve the relevant information.
 [More information on our retry policy best practices can be found here](retry-and-keepalive-best-practices-overview.html).